apple/swift-nio-imap/Sources/NIOIMAPCore/NIOIMAPCore.docc/NIOIMAPCore.md

 ### Example

-Here's a simple example of parsing and encoding an IMAP response:
+Here's an example of parsing and encoding an IMAP response:

 ```swift
 // Parse: "* 18 EXISTS"